CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "item": "leather",        // item to consume.
 "implement_prompt": "Pad with leather",      // prompt to show when implement mod.
 "destroy_prompt": "Destroy leather padding", // prompt to show when destroy mod.
+"restricted": true,       // (optional) If true, clothing must list this mod's flag in "valid_mods" list to use it.
+Defaults to false.
 "mod_value": [            // List of mod effect.
     {
         "type": "bash",   // "bash", "cut", "fire", "acid", "warmth", "storage", and "encumbrance" is available.